KareemH/Maze-Game/README.md

 # Maze-Game

-An ode to 2000s flash games
+An ode to 2000s flash games (but do we really need another maze game 😂)

 Use the arrow keys or w/a/s/d keys to control movement and reach the goal before the timer finishes